AndreyVolkovBI/DataAnalysis/README.md

 Because it is only 2-D graph, PC2 is simply the line through the origin that is perpendicular to PC1, without any further optimization that has to be done.
 The same way to find the singular vector and the eigen vector.
 To draw the final PCA plot we simply rotate everything, so the PCA1 is horizontal.
 Then we use the projection points to find out where the PCA plot go in the PCA plot.

+Now we can call the `prcomp()` function to do a PCA on our data.
+With a goal to draw a graph that shows how the variables are related to each other.
+Because by default the function expects the variables be rows and observation to be columns we use `t()` function to transpose our matrix.

 Use `names()` function to explore the result of the PCA.
 ~~~